-Verilog-2001 has parameters, which are typically used either for controlling the dimensions of arrays, or for controlling delays.
+Verilog-2001 has parameters, localparams and specparams, which are typically used either for controlling the dimensions of arrays, or for controlling delays.
 The parameter values can be set in three ways.
 They must be given a default value when declared.
-This can be overridden by the instantiation of the module, and this in turn can be overridden by a defparam statement.
+This The default value of parameters can be overridden by the instantiation of the module, and this in turn can be overridden by a defparam statement.
 The latter can have a hierarchical name so that it does not need to be in the same module as the instantiation.

-System Verilog extends the Verilog parameter to include type.
+SystemVerilog extends the Verilog parameter to include type.
 This provides polymorphism for modules and interfaces.